Communes of France: Parishes

 Before the revolution, France's lowest level of administrative division was the parish (paroisse), and there were up to 60,000 of them in the kingdom.
-A parish was essentially a church, the houses around it (known as the village), and the cultivated land around the village.
-France was the most populous country in Europe at this time, with a population of approximately 25 million inhabitants in the late 18th century (England in contrast had only 6 million inhabitants), which accounts for the large number of parishes.
-French kings often prided themselves on ruling over a "realm of 100,000 steeples".
+A parish consisted of a church building, the village, the cultivated land around the village.
+In the late 18th century, with 25 million inhabitants France was the most populous in Europe.
+By comparison, England had 6 million inhabitants.
+French kings ruled proudly over a "realm of 100,000 steeples".

 Parishes lacked the municipal structures of post-Revolution communes.
 Usually, one contained only a building committee (conseil de fabrique), made up of villagers, which managed the buildings of the parish church, the churchyard, and the other numerous church estates and properties, and sometimes also provided help for the poor, or even administered parish hospitals or schools.
 Since the Ordinance of Villers-Cotterêts of 1539 by Francis I, the priest in charge of the parish was also required to record baptisms, marriages, and burials.
 Except for these tasks, villages were left to handle other issues as they pleased.
 Typically, villagers would gather to decide over a special issue regarding the community, such as agricultural land usage, but there existed no permanent municipal body.
 In many places, the local feudal lord (seigneur) still had a major influence in the village's affairs, collecting taxes from tenant-villagers and ordering them to work the corvée, controlling which fields were to be used and when, and how much of the harvest should be given to him.